haoran119/c-cpp/学习笔记之C-C++/README.md

         * 4) null pointer value may be converted to the null pointer value of new_type
       * As with all cast expressions, the result is:
         * an lvalue if new_type is an lvalue reference type or an rvalue reference to function type;
-        * an xvalue if new_type is an rvalue reference to object type;
+        * an xvalue if new_type is an rvalue reference to type;
         * a prvalue otherwise.
   * [const_cast examples](https://www.geeksforgeeks.org/const_cast-in-c-type-casting-operators/)
     * C++ supports following 4 types of casting operators: